328: No Such Thing As A Romantic Lollipop

 In 1816 in Massachusetts, there was a guy who was called George Pierce who was arrested for riding on a Sunday because in America you weren't allowed to ride your horse on a Sunday.

-But then he sued the officer for false arrest because he said, yeah, you're not allowed to do anything on Sundays including arresting me.
+But then he sued the officer for false arrest because he said, Yeah, you're not allowed to do anything on Sundays, including arresting me.
+And

-he won his court case and he got $500 of damages from the police officer for arresting him.
+he won his court case, and he got $500 of damages from the police officer for arresting him.
+Wow.

 I read a bizarre thing that in this is just things that were banned in the UK on Sundays.

-It was in for about 28 years roughly in the 16th century it was it was made illegal to not wear a woollen cap on a sunday and this was this was not for all parts of society but it was predominantly for the people who couldn't afford to pay uh the fight so queen elizabeth basically put a law in place where she said that um maids ladies gentlemen noble personages and every lord knight and gentleman of 20 marks land um were exempt from having to wear this hat but everyone else had to wear a woollen hat on a Sunday in the UK.
+It was was in for about 28 years roughly in the 16th century it was it was made illegal to not wear a woolen cap on a sunday and this was this was not for all parts of society but it was predominantly for the people who couldn't afford to pay uh the fight so Queen Elizabeth basically put a law in place where she said that maids, ladies, gentlemen, noble personages, and every lord, knight and gentleman of 20 marks land

 Yeah.

-um just while you mentioned church ceremonies i found out about the longest church service because this fact is about church intervals okay um
+Just while you mentioned church ceremonies, I found out about the longest church service because this fact is about church intervals.
+Okay.

-no it's i am trying to do a segue into a fact about the segui but that is just a coincidence This is a mask festival held by the Dogon people of Mali, and it's
+I am trying to do a segue into a fact about the Sigui, but that is just a coincidence.
+This is a mask festival held by the Dogon people of Mali, and it's

 the last one lasted for six years.